cagatayy94/spring-cloud/README.md

 | `lastname` | `string` | **Required**.
 Surname of customer. |
 | `email` | `string` | **Required**.
 Email of customer.   |

+# Distributed tracing

+You can track all requests via http://localhost:9411/zipkin/